Updated: Sep 14, 2021

-Group therapy is actually a treatment of choice, over individual therapy, for many issues, including but not limited to depression, social anxiety, panic, substance abuse, eating disorders, and chronic pain.
+Group therapy is actually a treatment of choice, over individual therapy, for many issues, including but not limited to depression, social anxiety, panic, substance abuse, eating disorders, relationships, and chronic pain.
+One type of group counseling, interpersonal relationship groups, are highly effective in particular for developing your self-awareness of how you interact with others.
 Group therapy can also encompass support groups which are another effective form of group treatment when led by an experienced therapist.

 Other Members of the Group

 If you are attending group therapy, likely the other members of the group have similar challenges, issues, and symptoms that you do.
 Most groups are targeted for specific types of members and issues.
-In our Online Meaningful Connections Groups which is a group for those with anxiety, other group members are likely experiencing similar anxiety symptoms that you are.
+In our Online Meaningful Connections Groups which is a group for young adults with anxiety and depression, other group members are likely experiencing similar troubling symptoms that you are.
 Of course, each person is different and every group member will bring something different to the table, but the point is that you will have more things in common with the other group members than not.